 gem 'newrelic_rpm' from your Gemfile.
 If you are not using Bundler, remove all references to

 Install on older versions of Rails

-If you're installing the Ruby agent on Rails 2.x, and aren't using Bundler, use the instructions below.
+If you're installing the Ruby agent on Rails 2.x, and aren't using Bundler, follow these procedures.

 For more help